smeredith/smeredith.github.io/_posts/2015-09-26-data-structure-disjoint-sets.md

 This is an implementation detail and an optimization opportunity.
 `findSet()` could perform better if each element in a set pointed directly to its representative rather than having to traverse a tree to the root each time.
 This is referred to as "path compression."
+It is implemented in `findSet()` such that each find compresses the tree a little if possible so that future finds will be faster.
 When I measured the effect of this optimization on a large test problem, the execution time dropped from over 100 seconds to 1 second.

 The implementation of `unionSets()` can be as simple as: